-SIRIUS is a star of success and power, excellence, wealth, ardor, faithfulness, devotion and passion for achieving one's goals.
-It marks immense creative talents in any field and makes the native Brilliant and inspired.
+Traditionally, Sirius is a star of immense creative powers, and a sign of magnanimity, excellence, success and abundance, devotion, and passion for achieving one's goals.
+It sometimes marks an almost superhuman ability and achievements, prolific creative talents in any field and makes the native brilliant and inspired.

-The images on the Talisman are the Image of Sopdet (also Sepdet or Sothis).
-Sopdet is the goddess that represents Sirius.
+The images on the Talisman are the Image of Sopdet, the goddess that represents Sirius.
 Sopdet is displayed, riding her boat in the night sky, with a star on top of her headdress while holding a lotus flower.
 The Lotus probably represents one year's cycle, thus linking her to the yearly rising of Sirius and the new year.

 The back of the Talisman bears the Egyptian Hieroglyph of Sirius and the ancient magical seal of Sirius.
-The canister contains Juniper and Wormwood according to an ancient formula for the making a Sirius Talisman.
-The formula can be found in the hermetic writings of Hermes and Cornelius Agrippa.
+The canister contains Juniper and Wormwood according to a formula found in ancient writings attributed to Hermes Trismegistus himself.

 Fixed Stars Talismans

-The name “fixed stars” marks the difference between the apparent movements of the planets (meaning wanderers) and the stars and constellations which seems fixed and unmoving from earth point of view.
-For the ancients, the fixed position of those Stars relative to each other, to the moving planets and the earth’s rotation, was considered a mark of their divinity, as they are unchanging and therefore eternal.
+The name “fixed stars” marks the difference between the apparent movements of the planets (meaning wanderers) and the stars and constellations which seem fixed and unmoving from the earth’s point of view.
+For the ancients, the fixed position of those Stars relative to each other, and to the moving planets and the earth’s rotation, was considered a mark of their divinity, as they are unchanging and therefore eternal.